UCAS code: V400

 Our geographical scope reaches from the north of Scotland over central and southern Europe, the western and eastern Mediterranean to Egypt and the Near East.
-We also specialise in osteology, the study of the skeletal remains of humans and animals, as well as forensic anthropology.
+We also specialise in osteology, the study of the skeletal remains of humans and animals.

 We emphasise the importance of training in practical archaeological skills.
 There is an opportunity to gain hands-on experience of artefact identification and analysis in practical sessions using artefacts from our own Vere Gordon Childe collection.

 Our students will also complete three weeks of archaeological fieldwork at the end of Year 1 and have the option to undertake further fieldwork.